 A registered nutritionist explains the health benefits of grapes, from the nutrients they provide to their fibre content, plus how many count towards your five-a-day.

 What are grapes?

-Their colour may range from very pale green through to dark purple.
-On the outside is a thin, semi-translucent skin and on the inside is a soft, juicy flesh.
-Some grapes contain seeds and others are seedless.
+The colour of the grape varieties ranges from very pale green through to dark purple.
+On the outside is a thin, semi-translucent skin and on the inside is soft, juicy flesh.
+Some grapes contain seeds, whilst others are seedless.
 In the UK and Europe, grapes are harvested from late August until around November, before it gets too cold.